 The Constitutional Convention was called to order by George Washington on May 25, 1787 in Philadelphia.

-From then until September 8th the delegates labored to mold a national government that reconciled the needs of all the states.
+From then until September 8th the delegates labored to mold a national government that reconciled the needs of all the states and the national philosophy of the Declaration of Independence.
 These labors resulted in a document with 23 articles that had been amended multiple times since its presentation to the Convention by the Committee on Detail.
 These 23 articles had amendments and were not organized in a coherent fashion.

 The Constitution’s Committee on Style and Arrangement: Four Days, Seven Articles